ravindra193/gn-publisher/readme.txt

 == Changelog ==

 = 1.5 - 2022-09-12 =
-* Added feature for stopping people from Stealing content from publishers #4
 * Fix for Feed URL contains subdirectory in path #7
 * Fix for Loading script on all admin dashboard pages #9